 Household Hazardous Waste & Pesticide Collections (HHW)

-The next HHW event will be held in the spring of 2014.
+The next HHW event will be held in late May of 2014.
 Details will be announced when available.

 Brush Drop-off Site Closed For The 2013 Season.Site is currently scheduled to open April 5, 2014.